Ryan-R-C/Ryan-R-C/README.md

 ### I am Ryan, Software Engineer and Full Stack Developer

-- 🔭 I’m currently working in 42Dias as a fullStack Dev
+- 🔭 I’m currently working in 42Dias as a Full Stack Developer
 - 🔑 I’m currently learning Solidity and Web3 to Crypto Transactions
 - 💻 I’m currently learning JavaScript and React to Front End
 - 📱 React Native to Mobile